Wanglab-UTHSC/JUMPsem_web/README.md

 4. If you need whole proteomics data to normalize, please upload under `normalization data(optional)`.
 5. Species of substrate is **required** to select under `Parameters`.
 6. Additional parameters in the package could be adjusted under `Advanced Parameters`.
-7. Click `Run eSEM Analysis` and wait for result!
+7. Click `Run JUMPsem Analysis` and wait for result!

 ---